Magdalena Brzeska

-Magdalena Brzeska (born 14 May 1978) is a German retired individual rhythmic gymnast of Polish descent.
+Magdalena Brzeska (born 14 May 1978) is a German retired individual rhythmic gymnast.

 Personal life

 Brzeska was born in Gdynia, Poland.
 In 2001, she married professional footballer Peter Peschel, with whom she has two daughters born in 2000 and 2001.
 They filed for divorce in 2002.
 In December 2009, she remarried to Polish-born real estate broker Sebastian Sabolocki, however just after 15 months filed for divorce.
 Brzeska lived until 2009 in Stuttgart.
 During her second marriage; she lived from the end of 2010 to 2013 in Munich and then moved to Ulm.